mamanelad/Skeb/Readme.md

 Your best friend will help and offer you one upgrade to choose from after each round of combat; Choose wisely!

+  ## Installation

+-You are welcome to download the game from the his Itch page: https://ofekmor.itch.io/skeb

 ## How&nbsp;To&nbsp;Play
 - Arrow key's to move
 - Down arrow key to start/stop roll (once roll powerup taken)